U.S. armed forces recruitment issues

 • Career advance

-While the military continues to offer unique experiences and opportunities for personal growth, it faces increasing difficulty in convincing potential recruits that these benefits outweigh those found in civilian careers.
+While the military continues to offer experiences and opportunities for personal growth, it faces increasing difficulty in convincing potential recruits that these benefits outweigh those found in civilian careers.

 To counter this trend, the military may need to develop more targeted recruitment campaigns and reassess the incentives offered to recruits in comparison to civilian job options.